10 Brands Making High Rise Jeans for Men

 For example, if your best fitting jean has an 11″ rise but it’s slightly tight in the crotch, you may need an 11 1/2″ rise.
 If it’s way too tight, you may need a 12″ rise or higher.

-Most jean brands post rise measurements in their size charts online.
+Finding rise measurements in size charts

-Rise measurements vary by fit and waist size.
+Few jean brands publish rise measurements in their size charts.
+When they do, measurements vary by fit and waist size.
 Relaxed fits generally have higher rise than slim fits.
 Rise typically increases as waist size increases.

-Todd Shelton scales rise by 1/8″ per size.
-A size 32 Basic fit has a 10 3/8″ front rise.
-Size 33 Basic has a 10 1/2″ front rise.
+Todd Shelton scales rise by 1/8″ per waist size.
+A size 32 Basic fit has an 11 1/2″ high front rise.
+Size 33 Basic has an 11 5/8″.
+A size 32 Relaxed fit has a 12″ high front rise.
+Rise changes by both size and fit.